getsentry/sentry/docs/index.rst

 Sentry
 ======

 Sentry is a realtime event logging and aggregation platform.
-At it's core it specializes in monitoring errors and extracting all the information needed to do a proper post-mortum without any of the hassle of the standard user feedback loop.
+At its core it specializes in monitoring errors and extracting all the information needed to do a proper post-mortem without any of the hassle of the standard user feedback loop.

 Users Guide